 Since the months are different, there may be inaccuracies of several days for long bookings.

 In this formula, we used the Ceiling function.

-For the general formula of weeks, you simply divide by 7, not by 31.
+For the formula of weeks, simply replace 31 with 7.